The Machiavellian Gaston

 'Agreed!'
 Signora Veneto had responded.

-'You are a very chivalrous aristocrat yet, a vague man sir.
-Your voice seems quite familiar to me, but I cannot at this moment, distinguish where I have heard this voice before', Signor Bondemiro spoke.
+'You are a very chivalrous aristocrat yet, a vague man, sir.
+Your voice seems quite familiar to me, but I cannot at this moment, distinguish where I have heard this voice before', Signor Bondemiro said.

 'Perhaps it was at the Piazza San Marco, before the villeggiatura?'
 He had replied.